 1. Habits Which are Health Oriented

-Doctors will primarily suggest an active lifestyle for maintaining your joints in a proper condition.
+Doctors will primarily suggest an active lifestyle for maintaining your joints in proper condition.
 Regular exercise is indeed helpful in maintaining a healthy weight and easing the strain on the joints.
 It also helps in preserving the range of motion in the joints.
 Other benefits of exercise include improvement in muscle strength and reduction in joint pain and swelling.

 Low impact exercises like walking, swimming, and biking are preferred.